⬆︎ The view on the second day of the walk.

 ⬆︎We took a detour to see this beautiful waterfall along the walk on the second day in Clinton Valley.

-We started the walk on the 5th of November and finished by the 8th of November.
+We started the walk on the 5th of November and finished on the 8th of November.

 The day before the walk

-Upon collecting our hut passes and transportation tickets at Te Anau’s DOC office, we stayed overnight in Te Anau the night before and even treated ourselves to a luxury spicy Indian meal at Radha’s before arriving at Te Anau Downs to catch our 2pm water taxi.
-Hint: Regardless how good it would be, do not take very spicy food before the track because your stomach would be burning!
+Upon collecting our hut passes and transportation tickets at Te Anau’s DOC office, we stayed overnight in Te Anau.
+We arrived at Te Anau Downs the next day to catch our 2pm water taxi.

 The water taxi